 - Yogurt (and other) containers can be used to sprout seeds, grow an herb garden, and more.

-- Jars are easy to save: glass jars are great for fridge food storage and plastic jars are great for sorting craft supplies, small tools and building supplies, etc.
+- Reuse glass jars for fridge food storage and plastic jars for storing craft supplies, small tools and building supplies, etc.

-When shopping, you can eliminate a big source of waste by simply bringing your own bags.
+When shopping, you can eliminate a big source of waste simply by bringing your own shopping bags.
 Plastic or paper?
 No thanks, I brought my own!
-You can even buy your own produce bags.
-Within a few trips it’ll be second nature, and if you forget them, buy a new one.
+You can even buy your own reusable produce bags.
+Within a few trips using them will be second nature, and if you forget them, buy a new one.
 You’ll learn quickly and you can never have too many reusable bags.

 While these tips might not entirely eliminate waste, every step will get you closer, and that’s something you can feel good about.
 Bonus: Start-up costs aside, all of these tips can lead to big savings.

 What are your favorite ways to reduce waste in the kitchen?
 Share your tips for a zero-waste kitchen in the Earthling Forum.

 Editor’s note: Originally published on May 19, 2016, this article was updated in January 2020.